RuizDuarteRoberto/RuizDuarteRoberto/README.md

-- 👋 Hi, I’m Roberto Ruiz-Duarte, and I've taught myself to code.
+- 👋 Hi, I’m Roberto Ruiz-Duarte, and I'm a self-taught developer.
 I am father and a husband who lives in Bromley (South London, UK) with his family.
 I always have an interest in computers and what you can do with them, now I want to discover what AI can do in the near future.

 - 👀 I’m interested in JavaScriptS/ES6, HTML, CSS, ReactJS, AI, VS Code, movies, fitness, writing non-code (I write screenplays, yep), technology in general, and sport cars.
 These and many other things, but we better leave something for later on. 😉